doxeylab/learn-genomics-in-linux/task2/README.md

 ## Genome visualization using Artemis

+Now that we have generated a good quality assembly, let's explore the genome sequence itself and do some initial annotation.

-Next, let's visualize the contigs you have produced (using `abyss`) with the `Artemis` application.
+Visualize the genome you have produced (using `abyss`) with the `Artemis` application.
 Note: you will need to have `artemis` installed on your local machine.
 You will also need to [<b>downloaded</b>](https://github.com/doxeylab/learn-genomics-in-unix/raw/master/task1/gcloud-download.png) your contigs to your local machine.
 Tip: find the path to your file with `realpath yourFile.txt`

 Open your contigs.fa file in `artemis`.